NCAR/ncar-python-tutorial/curricula/self_paced/z230-pt1b_selfpaced.md

    print(data['time'])
    ```

-You probably don't remember which column is which?
-Is time the first column or the second?
-Which column is the temperature?

-Each column is a time-series of data.
-We would ideally like each time-series easily accessible, which is *not* the case when `data` is row-column ordered (like it currently is).
-(Remember what happens when you try to do something like `data[:][4]`!)

-Let's get our data into a more convenient named-column format.
-To do that we have to change `mysci.py` to the following:

-First we'll initialize a dictionary, indicated by the curly brackets.
-This is like our list of lists, but we now have 'keys', rather than positions, that point to lists for specific data variables, each element being a string.
-We're going to grab date, time, and temperature data, which are currently all themselves empty lists that we will fill with a similar for loop as before.
+First we'll initialize a `dictionary`, indicated by the curly brackets, `{}`.
+Dictionaries, like lists, are changeable, but they are unordered.
+They have 'keys', rather than positions, to point to their elements.
+Here you have created 3 elements of your dictionary, all currently empty `lists`, and specified by the keys `date`, `time`, and `tempout`.
+Keys act similarly to indexes: to pull out the `tempout` element from `data` you would type `data['tempout']`.

+Grab date (the first column of each line), time (the second column of each line), and temperature data (the third column), from each line and `append` it to the list associated with each of these data variables.

-31. [git] Clean up (remove `DEBUG` section), stage, and commit
+32. [git] Clean up (remove `DEBUG` section), stage, and commit
    (`git commit -m "Parsing select time-series"`)

-Again let's clean up, stage, and commit.